 At Lakeside, we believe firmly that our vision, 'Every child will achieve their personal best and succeed at every opportunity' lies at the heart of our Pupil Premium spending.
-We aim that there will be no child left behind despite their personal circumstances and will endeavour to provide all children with real-life experiences which enable them to leave with the qualities seen inside our 'Lakeside Learner' and set them up for life beyond Lakeside.
+We aim that there will be no child left behind despite their personal circumstances and will endeavour to provide all children with real-life experiences which enable to the children to leave with the qualities seen inside our Lakeside Learner to set them up for life beyond Lakeside.